TYR Sunglasses

 02 - MATERIAL PROPERTIES

 To meet the needs of the floating feature, different compositions of the thermoplastic frame were explored.
 However, it reduced the integrity of the material and increased probability of breaking.
 In addition, the ideal composition that allowed for the standard CMF strategy mode the frame more fragile.
-Leaning on subject matter experts, we ultimately decided that the add-on feature was not wort the risk.
+Leaning on subject matter experts, we ultimately decided that the add-on feature was not worth the risk.
 I then proposed 3 options for float enabling accessories instead.

 03 - COLOR QUALITY

-To meet cost constraints, the logo is created with pad printing and.typically in black or silver ink.
+To meet cost constraints, the logo is created with pad printing and typically in black or silver ink.
 However, certain special colorways needed other logo colors and the thin layer of printing caused transparency issues.
 If this were to be redone, I would stress creating the logo with a molded, gloss or textured part to perfect get the CMF desired.

 PHASE II